 The Pros and Cons of Using Recycled Plastic Bricks to Build

-You may have heard that plastic waste has become a serious global environmental problem – it pollutes land and our water bodies.
+You may have heard that plastic waste has become a serious global environmental problem – recycled bricks could help stop this material from polluting our land and water bodies.

-As we strive to tackle this problem, some companies are taking creative approaches like building with recycled plastic bricks.
+As we strive to tackle this problem, some companies are taking creative approaches like building with recycled plastic bricks – not pix bricks, but plastic bricks suitable for use in full-scale construction projects.

 However, before going this route, you’ll want to know the pros and cons of using recycled plastic bricks to build.